sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A high performance web server and reverse proxy server
+Short desc    : A high performance web server and reverse proxy server
 URL          : https://nginx.org
-Лицензия     : BSD
+License      : BSD
-Описание     : Nginx is a web server and a reverse proxy server for HTTP, SMTP, POP3 and
+Descript     : Nginx is a web server and a reverse proxy server for HTTP, SMTP, POP3 and
              : IMAP protocols, with a strong focus on high concurrency, performance and low
              : memory usage.
 ```